henrique-hartwig/fast-food-kubernetes/README.md

 The endpoints are for:

-- Create, read, update users
 - Create, read, update and delete products
-- Create, read, update and delete categories
+- Create, read, update and delete product categories
-- Create, read, update and delete cart
 - Create, read, update and delete orders
+- Webhook to update the order status
+- Create, read, update users
 - Manage login with CPF
 - Manage order status